 In this way the physical and spiritual survival of Aboriginal people is maintained.
 Through this artwork we are able to glimpse only a portion of the culture as the dream is passed.

 A major point of difference between Ultimate Art and other Galleries is each sections theme is driven either by the Family’s or Category Theme.
-The five Artist currently selected by Ultimate Art covered different themes using different Styles.
+The six Artist currently selected by Ultimate Art covered different themes using different Styles.

 It is the intention of Ultimate Art Gallery to showcase a range of quality work from artists which we believe contribute to the tapestry of cultural discourse, in addition to providing a platform for original and creative curatorial voices.